sonicfan888/92739374937292/README.md

 I am the god damn flying fuck, you will never ride my damn plain - sado

 i installed a bomb into your phone! - dfjk

+One more message and I am going to spam racial slurs - sado